Tornado (comics): Publication history

 The first issue of Tornado was dated 24 March 1979, and included a free 'Turbo Flyer' - apparently "designed with the same aerodynamic manoeuvrability" as the Tornado strike-fighter - complete with instructions inside the cover to only use the thing outside.
 Further editorial characters were invented - mild-mannered Percy Pilbeam played the Clark Kent to the Big E's Superman, with Samantha 'Sam' Stevens as Lois Lane, while Billy Preston was apparently a gung-ho young roving reporter finding stories for Tornado.
 Readers were to write to Percy with their questions and Sam as - unusually for a boys' comic - an agony aunt, offering to help readers with "hassles with Big Sis' using her nail varnish on your plastic models".
 Big E and his cohorts also encouraged readers to be heroes themselves by performing good deeds, and write in about them.

 Due to the use of some archival material, features were introduced as and when needed for space reasons.
 The third issue introduced gypsy nomad "Storm" by Scott Goodall, initially by Xavier Musquera and soon taken over by Cam Kennedy.
 The following edition debuted "Black Hawk", about a former slave in Ancient Rome.

 Writer Gerry Finley-Day modelled the title character on Draba, the character played by Woody Strode in the Stanley Kubrick film Spartacus. while Gosnell and MacManus would later contribute maverick cop story "The Lawless Touch".
 From June, Tornado ran a string of covers unrelated to the strips, instead being part of the "It's Your Turn" competition - readers were to send in a 350-word story based on the image, with the best one winning £20.

 After Hunt moved on to edit new football magazine Top Soccer, Hunt was replaced by former 2000 AD subeditor Roy Preston.
 By this point, due to the 6-8 week cycle of preparing the comic, the first 8 or 9 issues were already complete.
 He would later recall "the comic launched like a stone and carried on sinking", and recalled he was pressed to include as much inventory material as possible.
-Alan Grant reportedly turned down a role as sub-editor on the title as he believed the comic would last than six months, and recalled betting £5 against Sanders over the prediction.
+Alan Grant reportedly turned down a role as sub-editor on the title as he believed the comic would last less than six months, and recalled betting £5 against Sanders over the prediction.

 The plug was pulled on Tornado after 22 issues due to low sales, with Preston moving over to work with Hunt on Top Soccer and Tornado slated to merge with 2000 AD.
 Tornado was one of several IPC titles to be cancelled after 22 issues, along with Thunder, Jet and Starlord.
 Tomlinson would later explain that at the time this was typically because it took 22 weeks for meaningful sales trends to be analysed with the technology of the time.